Shopify/hydrogen-v1/docs/utilities/parsemetafield.md

 ---
 gid: ec647578-6ab7-40ca-87e5-8a559eca548e
-title: useParsedMetafields
+title: parseMetafields
-description: The useParsedMetafields hook transforms a MetafieldConnection in an array of metafields whose values have been parsed according to the metafield type.
+description: parseMetafields creates a new metafield object with a value that has been parsed according to the metafield type.
 ---

-The `useParsedMetafields` hook transforms a [MetafieldConnection](https://shopify.dev/api/storefront/reference/common-objects/metafieldconnection) in an array of metafields whose `values` have been parsed according to the metafield `type`.
+`parseMetafields` creates a new metafield object with a value that has been parsed according to the metafield type.

 ## Example code